 Walter Dahn is a German painter, photographer and sound artist, who is one of the most important ‘Jungen Wilden’ of the 1980s and taught Painting at the Art School in Braunschweig.
 From 1971 to 1979 Dahn studied at the Art Academy in Düsseldorf as a Master Student of Joseph Beuys.
 His first works were drawings and installations in Room 19 of the Academy.
 The focus of his work rests largely in drawing, photography, and making Super 8 and 16mm films.
 From 1979 to 1982 he was a member of the Artists Collective Mülheimer Freiheit, along with Hans Peter Adamski, Peter Bömmels, Jiří Georg Dokoupil, Gerard Kever and Gerhard Naschberger.
 Walter Dahn lives and works in Cologne.

 Ken McMullen is an award-winning film director and artist living currently in London.
 His feature films are distributed world wide, his documentaries broadcast extensively and his art works exhibited in leading contemporary art galleries in Europe, The United States and the Far East.
-Whilst his primary studio is in London he has been working in the CERN Prototype Workshop in Geneva and in a borrowed studio in Lisbon.
+Whilst his primary studio is in London he has been working in the CERN Prototype Workshop in Geneva and in Greece and Lisbon.
 Ken McMullen is an artist who became a filmmaker, and his films are both cinematic and painterly.
 He works intuitively and visually, with his films grounded in philosophy, history, psychoanalysis and literature.
-McMullen’s exhibition Signatures of the Invisible brought together artists and scientists working at CERN, the European particle physics facility near Geneva.
+McMullen’s exhibition Signatures of the Invisible brought together artists and scientists working at CERN, the European particle physics facility near Geneva, and was shown at Centre de Edition Contemporaine, Geneve, the Museu Gulbenkian, Lisbon and at PS1 MOMA New York.

 Frequently employing dark glamour and a wry deliberate humour, her paintings, depicting female impropriety, work within the tradition of feminist art to offer a riposte to self-censure.